ZUBERKHAN034/node-fiverr-be/readme.md

 - Service Classes

-  - Create service class only if business logic needs to be apply before database transaction for the specific table.
+  - Create service class only if business logic needs to be apply before database transaction for the specific model or table or module.
 Store the file in the **src/services** folder
   - Repository class instance must be created.
   - Service classes will contain business logic code only
-  - File name should be same as table name
+  - File name should be same as model or table or module name
   - Class name must have **Service** word in it.
 Example UserService or **UserPermissionService**

 - Controller Classes